An "Opinion Reproduction Number" for Infodemics in a Bounded-Confidence Content-Spreading Process on Networks: Forecasting an ``infodemic'' on a large network

 \subsection{Analysis}

 Suppose that content spreads on a configuration-model network~\cite{fosdick2018} with degree distribution $p_k$.
-We generate each configuration-model network using stub matching, without removing self-edges or multi-edges.
-Let $q_k$ denote its associated excess degree distribution.
+We generate each configuration-model network {by uniformly randomly matching ``stubs" (i.e., ends of edges) to each other.} {We remove all self-edges and multi-edges} {after matching stubs, so different networks can have slightly different degree sequences.} Let $q_k$ denote the associated excess degree distribution.
 The generating function $g_0$ of the degree distribution and the generating function $g_1$ of the excess degree distribution $q_k$ are

-Given a node with $k$ neighbors, we want to write down the probability that $l$ of these $k$ neighbors spread a piece of content.
-To be able to do this, we need to calculate the probability that content is spread along one edge.
-This single-edge transmission probability depends on both the content state $x_0$, the receptiveness parameter $c$, and the distribution of the initial opinions $x_i$ (with $i \in \{1, \ldots, N\}$).
+Given a node with $k$ neighbors, we want to {determine} the probability that $l$ of these $k$ neighbors spread a piece of content.
+To {do} this, we need to calculate the probability that content is spread along one edge.
+This single-edge transmission probability depends {on} the content state $x_0$, the receptiveness parameter $c$, and the distribution of the initial opinions $x_i$ (with $i \in \{1, \ldots, N\}$).

 Suppose that we draw the initial opinions $x_i$ from a distribution with probability density function $\phi(x)$.
-The probability of content spread (i.e., transmission) along an edge depends on the probability of drawing a value $x_i$ that lies within distance $c$ of $x_0$.
+The probability of content spread (i.e., transmission) along an edge depends on the probability of drawing a value $x_i$ that lies within {a} distance $c$ of $x_0$.
 The single-edge transmission probability is

 One common choice of $\phi(x)$ is to draw the initial node opinions from the uniform distribution on the interval $(0,1)$.
-The probability of drawing an opinion $x_i$ within distance $c$ of $x_0$ is then $2c$, unless $x_0$ is within $c$ of the boundaries of $(0,1)$.
+The probability of drawing an opinion $x_i$ within {a} distance $c$ of $x_0$ is then $2c$, unless $x_0$ is within $c$ of the boundaries of $(0,1)$.
 This yields

-Another common choice of $\phi(x)$ is to draw the initial node opinions from a Gaussian distribution with mean $\mu$ and standard deviation $\sigma$ (where the opinion space is $\mathbb{R}$).
-This yields
+Another common choice of $\phi(x)$ is to draw the initial node opinions from a Gaussian distribution with mean $\mu$ and standard deviation $\sigma${.
+(In this case, the opinion space is $\mathbb{R}$.)} This yields

 where $\mathrm{erf(x)} = \frac{2}{\sqrt{\pi}}\int_0^xe^{-t^2} \, dt$ denotes the error function.